icon-project/IBC-Integration/docs/adr/xcall.md

 }
 ```
 #### CallExecuted
-CallExecuted event is emitted when a message is executed·
+CallExecuted event is emitted when a message is executed.
+For one way message error is always empty
  `_reqId` The message id
  `_code` The execution result code (0: Success, -1: Unknown generic failure, >=1: User defined error code)
  `_msg` Error message